robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/deployment-guide.md

 1. Instalar usando a CLI 2.0 do Azure

-   1. Instale a CLI 2.0 do Azure conforme descrito em [instalar a CLI 2.0 do Azure][azure-cli-2].
+   1. Instale a CLI 2.0 do Azure, conforme descrito em [Instalar a CLI 2.0 do Azure][azure-cli-2].
    1. Entre usando sua conta do Azure:

       ```azurecli